 Red Tip Photinia (P. fraseri) – A good evergreen hedge plant.
 Great for blocking the neighbor’s view or as a privacy windbreak wall.
 If left alone they will grow up to 12 ft. tall and about 8 ft. wide.

-Red Tip Photinias are good shrubs for landscaping.
-They will produce a large pale white flower during the spring seasons.
+Red Tip Photinias are good shrubs for landscaping especially in the southwest.
+They can tolerate the heat providing the receive lots of water.
+Every other day during the summer heat.
+These plants will produce a large pale white flower during the spring seasons.
 They grow fast providing you water often.
-It is not a drought tolerant plant it needs regular watering even after it has become well established.
+It is not a drought-tolerant plant as it needs regular watering even after it has become well established.

 You can reduce watering times after the fourth season of being planted.
 15 minutes every other day during the hot summer months is good.